graphite-project/graphite-web/docs/overview.rst

 2. Render graphs of this data on demand

 What Graphite does not do is collect data for you, however there are some :doc:`tools </tools>` out there that know how to send data to graphite.
-Even though it often requires a little code, sending data to Graphite very simple.
+Even though it often requires a little code, :doc:`sending data </feeding-carbon>` to Graphite is very simple.

 About the project
 -----------------
-Graphite is an enterprise-scale tool that runs well on cheap hardware.
+Graphite is an enterprise-scale monitoring tool that runs well on cheap hardware.
 It was originally designed and written by `Chris Davis`_ at `Orbitz`_ in 2006 as side project that ultimately grew to be a foundational monitoring tool.
 In 2008, Orbitz allowed Graphite to be released under the open source Apache 2.0 license.
 Since then Chris has continued to work on Graphite and has deployed it at other companies including `Sears`_, where it serves as a pillar of the e-commerce monitoring system.
 Today many large :doc:`companies </who-is-using>` use it.

 The architecture in a nutshell